h-bails/classifieds/README.md

 - As a user, I want to toggle my saved ads so that I can remove them if they are no longer relevant to me.

-**USER STORY: Filter ads by category**
-[COULD HAVE]

-- As a visitor, I want to filter ads by category so that I can view items in specific categories.

-**USER STORY: Sort by date or price**
-[COULD HAVE]

-- As a visitor, I want to sort ads by date or price so that I can view items in my preferred order.

 </details>

 User story acceptance criteria can be found in [TESTING.MD](TESTING.MD).